halildurmus/win32/README.md

 [![Language](https://img.shields.io/badge/language-Dart-blue.svg)](https://dart.dev)
 ![Dart](https://github.com/timsneath/win32/workflows/Dart/badge.svg)

-**IMPORTANT: If you are using Flutter 1.22 or earlier, use [v1.7.4](https://pub.dev/packages/win32/versions/1.7.4+1) of this package.
-Later versions of Dart include changes to FFI that are incompatible with older versions, and `win32` 2.x works with the updated API.**

-Perhaps of as much use as the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.
+In addition to exposing the APIs themselves, this package offers a variety of instructive examples for more complex FFI usage scenarios.

 By design, this package provides minimal modifications to the Win32 API to support Dart idioms.
 The goal is to provide high familiarity to an existing